lars-t-hansen/flatjs/SPEC.md

   whose base address is ptr.
 Not bounds checked.
 If the base type of the array is a structure type this will only work if the type has an ```@set``` method.
+* A.Array.ref(ptr, i) returns a reference to the ith element.
 * If the base type A is a structure type then the path to a field within the structure can be denoted: A.Array.x.y.at(ptr, i) returns the x.y field of the ith element of the array ptr.